lhdLR66/CRC_Macro/README.md

-# CRC_Macro
-# Polarization trajectory of M2 macrophages reveals a unique apoptotic subpopulation that inhibits colorectal cancer development
+# **Polarization trajectory of M2 macrophages reveals a unique apoptotic subpopulation that inhibits colorectal cancer development**
 ## **Materials and methods**

 ### **Data process**